-Delivering stem cells by post means more effective global treatmentDecember 12th, 2012 in Medical research /
+Delivering stem cells by post means more effective global treatmentDecember 12, 2012 in Medicine & Health / Medical research

 (Medical Xpress)—Findings from a new University of Reading study could lead to cheaper, wider and more effective stem cell research and treatment of disease.

 The researchers found that stem cells, which are typically frozen using dry ice or liquid nitrogen, could be stored using a semi-permeable hydrogel at room temperature.
 Not only was the method cheaper than current cryogenic processes, it even meant that stem cells could be sent between labs in the post.
 Crucially, it also allows the cells to be used immediately on arrival.